ECE-IoT/esp-iot-framework/docs/core/core_classes/esp_logger.md

 ### Logging

-For the output one of the following options can be slected:
+For the output one of the following options can be selected:

 1. LOG_OUTPUT_SERIAL_DIRECT 0